Why do a study?

 There will be several opportunities for the general public to share their stories, ideas and questions.
 There will be a survey in multiple languages plus community workshops held in person and online.

-Local governments in the smaller towns will have the opportunity for one-on-one meetings with the consultants.
+Local governments in the smaller towns have been scheduled for one-on-one meetings with the consultants.

-There will be special meetings for stakeholders such as housing advocates, developers, residents of manufactured home parks.
+There will be special meetings for stakeholders: housing advocates and nonprofits, economic contacts, financial experts and developers, and residents of manufactured home parks.

 All input will be summarized and used to create recommendations specific for our area.

 CommunityScale will be building a website just for Johnson County.
-We will provide that link as soon as the site is ready (likely, May 2025).
+We will provide that link as soon as the site is ready.

 What data, information and issues will be studied?